nordic-institute/X-Road/doc/OperationalMonitoring/Testing/test-opmon_x-road_operational_monitoring_testing_plan_Y-1104-2.md

 The operational monitoring system supports the following protocols and interfaces:
 * Store Operational Data (JSON)
 * X-Road Message Protocol (SOAP, both regular X-Road messages and operational monitoring query requests)
-* JMXMP interface for providing third-party monitoring systems (e.g. Zabbix) installed at security servers with health check data.

 The JSON and SOAP-based interfaces are tested as part of the build-time unit tests as well as during automated integration testing.
 Within the set of unit tests, the focus is on low-level error handling, as opposed to the integration tests which focus on expected behavior in both successful and unsuccessful situations.

-The JMXMP interface is tested manually.

 ## 4 The Use Cases of the Operational Monitoring Daemon in the Context of Testing